Code-Institute-Submissions/Down-The-Rabbit-Hole/README.md

 <a href="./assets/documentation/Wireframe-mobile.pdf" target="_blank">Mobile</a>

 <h4 id="target-audience">Target Audience</h4>
-The target audience for this website can be split into two categories.<br>

 <ul>
-<li>Firstly it is aimed at potential local customers.
-These are both business and personal customers who could benefit from the services offered by Holgate Engineering.</li>
+<li>The first audience that this website will be targeting is customers who are art enthusiasts and fellow artists that are local to the artist.
+They will be able to actually visit the studio and purchase items directly from the artist.</li>
-<li>The second target would be national companies that are looking for a smaller engineering company to perform bespoke or production work to a high standard.
+<li>The second target would be national and even international customers that are looking to purchase unique artwork.
+As the artist already has an international following on Instagram so this website will be aimed at these followers to allow them to asily purchase items.</li>
-It will also provide a detailed explanation of the types of work that can be carried out.
-For example, Holgate Engineering regularly repairs the local bakeries mechanical equipment insitu.
-Similar businesses may be looking for an equivilant service but are unaware of Holgate Engineering's wide range of services on offer.</li>
-<li>Targeting larger companies nationwide will be a secondary objective for the website.
-Holgate Engineering already has a number of national companies that they provide production parts for.
-However these were acquired by word of mouth and so the website will be used to showcase to similar customers that they are already successfully completing high volume production work.</li>
-<li>For both categories of audience, the demographic to be targeted will be predominently customers over the age of 25.
-The reason for this being, a very large proportion of Holgate Engineering's current clients fall into this demographic.
-Also the style of machinery used in this workshop is more suited to more "Old Fashioned Engineering".
-This is not to discourage the younger generation but Holgate Engineering needs to website to be suitable for their key customers. </li>
+<li>Finally, this website would be looking to target customers who want a personalised piece of art creating to their exact specifications in any media that they choose.</li>

 </ul>

 <h4 id="website-aim">Website Aim</h4>
 <ul>
-<li>This website will be used to provide the knowledge to local customers on what the business can offer them and why Holgate Engineering should be chosen.
-For example, the business owners would like to show that they can offer the same services as an original manufacturer e.g. a car part needing refurbishment can be completed quicker and cheaper by Holgate Engineering than if the part was to be sent back to the original manufacturer.</li>
-<li>It will also aim to supply customers with confidence in the company.
-This is especially important for a business that has previously had no online presence. </li>
-<li>In essence, the website will be a window into workshop and needs to be used to gain customer's confidence and lead to an enquiry or job.</li>
+<li>The main aim of the website will be to raise awareness of the artist and where to find their studio and to help them attract more customers.</li>
+<li>The website will also be looking to showcase artwork from the artist to give potential customers an idea of the options available to them should they wish to purchase.</li>
+<li>A primary aim is to provide a link to the artists's existing Etsy shop so that purchases can be made without any additional contact to the seller.
+By using the existing Etsy shop, it will also provide confidence in the buying process as it will use a verified merchant.</li>
+<li>The website will be looking to provide an easy link to the artist and a way of contacting them directly to get personalised artwork created.</li>
 </ul>

 <h4 id="user-stories">User Stories</h4>